pawelek-cloud/azure-app-assessment/README.md

 On push to `main`, GitHub Actions will:

-- Build and push Docker image to Docker Hub
+- Build and push Docker image to Azure Container Registry
 - Deploy infrastructure with Terraform
 - Deploy app to Azure App Service
 - Run database connection test